jaegertracing/documentation/content/docs/next-release/operator.md

 # Installing the Operator

+{{< danger >}}
-**IMPORTANT:** The Jaeger Operator version is related to the version of the Jaeger components (Query, Collector, Agent) up to the minor portion.
+The Jaeger Operator version is related to the version of the Jaeger components (Query, Collector, Agent) up to the minor portion.
 The patch version portion does *not* follow the ones from the Jaeger components.
 For instance, the Operator version 1.8.1 uses the Jaeger Docker images tagged with version 1.8 by default.
+{{< /danger >}}

 ## Installing the Operator on Kubernetes

 The following instructions will create the `observability` namespace and install the Jaeger Operator.

+{{< info >}}
-**NOTE:** Make sure your `kubectl` command is properly configured to talk to a valid Kubernetes cluster.
+Make sure your `kubectl` command is properly configured to talk to a valid Kubernetes cluster.
 If you don't have a cluster, you can create one locally using [`minikube`](https://kubernetes.io/docs/tasks/tools/install-minikube/).
+{{< /info >}}

 To install the operator, run:
 <!--TODO - Does Kubernetes have privileged users?
 Needs to be run as a system:admin on OKD/OpenShift.-->